White Dutch Clover Seeds

 Inoculated Seed - We now offer white Dutch clover seed that has been coated with an inoculant for better establishment.
 NITRO-COAT® rhizobium strains are specifically chosen for each seed type.
 A key to any successful establishment and early seed development is moisture.
 NITRO-COAT® is naturally water absorbent and helps attract soil moisture to the seed, getting your stand established quickly.
 This coating process which Outsidepride utilizes, assures that only the top-performing and crop-specific rhizobia will be applied to ensure your clovers reach maximum nodulation, stand establishment, and yield potential.
 The weight of the clover seeds will contain approximately 34% coating material that contains the inoculant and water holding material for better establishment and viability of the seed.
 There is no difference in the seeding rates between the coated and raw seed due to the increased germination and viability of the bulk clover seeds that are coated and inoculated.

 Many homeowners include White Dutch clover in their lawn seed mixture because clover sprouts fast and grows so dependably that it's a valuable aid in getting a new lawn started.
-White dutch clover is the most popular clover seed for lawn alteratives, due to the fact it is cheaper than miniclover.
-If you are looking for bulk clover to mix in with an existing lawn, our mini clover seeds works better as it blends in much better and will not take grass over.
+White dutch clover is the most popular clover seed for lawn alteratives, due to the fact it is cheaper than Miniclover®.
+If you are looking for bulk clover to mix in with an existing lawn, our Miniclover® seeds works better as it blends in much better and will not take grass over.
 White clovers are good for lawns since nodules on the roots fix nitrogen from the air.
 Actually, up to 1/3 the nitrogen your lawn needs can be obtained from white dutch clover!
 Grows vigorously even in poor clay subsoil around new home construction.
 If you want all the benefits of a cover crop but don't want to till early or mow, clover is your best bet.